 For kids, play is a state of being.
-For parents, it’s an investment in time and money (just ask the $28 billion toy industry).
-But what, exactly, is play?
-Science has an answer.
+For parents, it’s an investment in time and money.
+Science explains how all that time on the playground brings lifelong dividends.

 Play is as essential to kids as parent bonding and vitamin D. Kids not only want to play, they need to play to better understand the world.
 And this need drives parents to sports practices and afterschool programs in search of appropriate forums for play, and to toy stores in search of appropriate tools.
 Humans instinctively understand the need for play and cater to it.
 But ask someone, anyone, what play is and they’re unlikely to be able to define it.
 Ask an expert in childhood development for a clinical definition, and they’ll likely recite something disconcertingly broad and heavy to hold.